mikrono/tModLoaderWiki_kr_ko/GlobalProjectile.md

 ### public virtual bool?
 Colliding(Projectile projectile, Rectangle projHitbox, Rectangle targetHitbox)

 Allows you to use custom collision detection between a projectile and a player or NPC that the projectile can damage.
 Useful for things like diagonal lasers, projectiles that leave a trail behind them, etc.

+### public virtual Color?
+GetAlpha(Projectile projectile, Color lightColor)

+Allows you to determine the color and transparency in which a projectile is drawn.
+Return null to use the default color (normally light and buff color).
+Returns null by default.

+### public virtual bool PreDraw(Projectile projectile, SpriteBatch spriteBatch, Color lightColor)

+Allows you to draw things behind a projectile, or to modify the way the projectile is drawn.
+Return false to stop the game from drawing the projectile (useful if you're manually drawing the projectile).
+Returns true by default.

+### public virtual void PostDraw(Projectile projectile, SpriteBatch spriteBatch, Color lightColor)

+Allows you to draw things in front of a projectile.
+This method is called even if PreDraw returns false.